 Kong: Skull Island (March 10)

-This is promising the largest 'King Kong' we’ve ever seen on-screen.
-He’s a mountain-size behemoth that rules over his strange island filled with other oversized creatures ready to tear apart a group of soldiers, led by Samuel L. Jackson, who dare mess with the forbidden island.
-This isn’t your average King Kong story about trying to capture him as a wonder of the world.
-This is all about surviving him.
+In 'Kong: Skull Island' we get a mountain-size behemoth that rules over his strange island filled with other oversized creatures ready to tear apart a group of soldiers, led by Samuel L. Jackson, who dare mess with the forbidden island.

 Transformers: The Last Knight (June 23)

 Nobody makes movies like Michael Bay, and the ‘Transformers’ franchise continually features special effects so cutting edge they regularly break the computers at Industrial Light & Magic.
-These movies may be silly, but they’ve never lost their sense of awe for giant robots punching other giant robots, and you’ve got to be excited about that.
+These movies may be silly, but they’ve never lost their sense of awe for giant robots punching other giant robots, and you’ve got to be excited about 'The Last Knight.'

 Dunkirk (July 21)